sourabh-sahu-08/khudsekrle/README.md

-# AI-Powered Code Debugger and Explanation System
+# khudsekrle (AI-Powered Code Debugger and Explanation System)

 A production-ready full-stack application for intelligent code analysis, debugging, and optimization.